-- (a) references to acceptable material specifications and component standards, including dimensional requirements and pressure-temperature ratings - (b) requirements for design of components and assemblies, including pipe supports - (c) requirements and data for evaluation and limitation of stresses, reactions, and movements associated with pressure, temperature changes, and other forces - (d) guidance and limitations on the selection and application of materials, components, and joining methods - (e) requirements for the fabrication, assembly, and erection of piping
+- (a) references to acceptable material specifications and component standards, including dimensional requirements and pressure-temperature ratings - (b) requirements for design of components and assemblies, including pipe supports - (c) requirements and data for evaluation and limitation of stresses, reactions, and movements associated with pressure, temperature changes, and other forces - (d) guidance and limitations on the selection and application of materials, components, and joining methods

-- (f) requirements for examination, inspection, and testing of piping - (g) procedures for operation and maintenance that are essential to public safety - (h) provisions for protecting pipelines from external corrosion and internal corrosion/erosion.
-It is intended that this Edition of Code Section B31.4 and any subsequent Addenda not be retroactive.
-Unless agreement is specifically made between contracting parties to use another issue, or the regulatory body having jurisdiction imposes the use of another issue, the latest Edition and Addenda issued at least 6 months prior to the original contract date for the first phase of activity covering a piping system or systems shall be the governing document for all design, materials, fabrication, erection, examination, and testing for the piping until the completion of the work and initial operation.
+- (e) requirements for the fabrication, assembly, and erection of piping - (f) requirements for examination, inspection, and testing of piping - (g) procedures for operation and maintenance that are essential to public safety - (h) provisions for protecting pipelines from external corrosion and internal corrosion/erosion

+It is intended that this edition of Code Section B31.4 not be retroactive.
+Unless agreement is specifically made between contracting parties to use another edition, or the regulatory body having jurisdiction imposes the use of another edition, the latest edition issued at least 6 months prior to the original contract date for the first phase of activity covering a piping system or systems shall be the governing document for all design, materials, fabrication, erection, examination, and testing for the piping until the completion of the work and initial operation.